 Legal Status of Improvements

 Unpermitted improvements in the rural areas are far more common than one might think.
 Checking with the appropriate governing agency to determine the legal status of what is constructed on a property is a necessary first step on any purchase of rural property.

 Knowing the property boundaries is important in maintaining positive neighborly relations.
 Identifying and addressing encroachments, or other irregularities involving property boundaries, should be done with every transfer of real property.

-If the property being considered is not contiguous with a public road, legal, documented access needs to be investigated.
+If the property being considered is not contiguous with a public road, legal, documented access via an easement needs to be investigated.
 This does not mean that all properties must have legal documented access, because some properties never will.
 Landlocked properties are very common in rural areas.
 Properties landlocked by government agencies (Forest Service, BIA, etc.) may not be candidates for documented access, but can still be worthwhile investments if priced to reflect a lack of legal access.

 Roads can be very expensive to construct and/or maintain.
 In some cases, the cost of a road can exceed the value of the land.
 Road maintenance can also come with a repetitive expense if it was not properly graded when it was constructed.
 On rural roads, road maintenance agreements are often record on title.
 The cost required to participate in the road maintenance is an expense which should be known before the removal of contractual contingencies.

 Where water goes when it rains heavily is good to know!
 In most cases, people in Southern California are closing escrow while the sun shines.
 What happens during excessive rain is good to anticipate so corrective action can be taken in order to avoid property damage and disruptions to your daily life.